 The facility also assists researchers and clinicians in interpreting genomic findings and applying them to patient care.
 This is done in collaboration with the Department of Laboratory Medicine and Pathology, and with support and cooperation among the Center for Individualized Medicine, Mayo Clinic Research Administration and the Mayo Clinic Cancer Center.

-Cores in the Medical Genome Facility are:
+Services offered by the Medical Genome Facility include:

 Areas of focus